 4. Remember: Patience and Consistency are Key

 We hope you enjoyed the information in this article.
-STAGES also offers free downloadable resources to support teaching and learning with individuals with autism.
+Stages Learning also offers free downloadable resources to support teaching and learning with individuals with autism.
 Start with our free Picture Noun Cards and see our collection of other downloadable resources here!

 This article was based in part on the following resources: